laurapessl/hcc-custom-charts/README.md

 # Create a Bundle for RAWGraphs
-When you are satisfied with your project, you can build the js bundle to be used in the RAWGraphs interface.
+If you are satisfied with your project, you can build the JavaScript bundle to be used in the RAWGraphs interface.

 1. Go to the repository: